adityasolanki205/Face-recognition-using-flask/README.md

 # Facial Recognition using Flask

 This is a Facial Recognition application developed for **learning and implementation purpose only**.
 In this repository we will just implement this application using Flask Architecture to run it on Google Cloud.
-The complete process to Train and test is present [here](https://github.com/adityasolanki205/Face-Recognition)
+The complete process to Train and test is present [here](https://github.com/adityasolanki205/Face-Recognition).
 This model is trained to detect and recognise faces of six individuals namely Aditya Solanki(Author), Ben Affleck, Madonna, Elton John, Jerry Seinfled, Mindy Kaling.
 Here complete process is divided into 2 parts:

 1. **Setting up the Application on Google Cloud**
-2. **Implementation of model to recognise the faces**
+2. **Create a POST request to recognize faces**

 ![](expected.gif)